 Generative Adversarial Networks (GANs) was first introduced by Ian Goodfellow in 2014.
 GANs are a powerful class of neural networks that are used for unsupervised learning.
-GANs can create anything based on what you feed them, as they Learn-Generate-Improve.
+GANs are based on deep learning and can create anything based on what you feed them, as they Learn-Generate-Improve.
 Some advanced applications of GANs are Conditional GAN (cGAN), Cycle GAN, Stack GAN, and Pix2Pix.
+GANs are considered one of the most intriguing trends in deep learning.
 In this blog, we will look at the basics of GANs and one of its advanced versions i.e Pix2Pix.

 What makes up GANs

 GAN comprises of a forger network (Generator) and an expert network (Discriminator), each being trained to beat the other.
 As such, a GAN is made of two parts:

 - Generator network—Takes as input a random vector (a random point in the latent space), and decodes it into a synthetic image

 - Discriminator network (or adversary)—Takes as input an image (real or synthetic), and predicts whether the image came from the training set or was created by the generator network.

 A simple representation of GANs